Lakkojuhemanth22/pulse_assessment/README.md

-Overview
+SaaS Review Scraper
+📌 Objective

-SaaS Review Scraper is a Node.js-based scraper for collecting SaaS product reviews from multiple platforms:
+This project is a review scraper for SaaS product reviews from multiple sources: G2, Capterra, and TrustRadius (bonus).

-G2

-Capterra

-TrustRadius (bonus)

-The scraper allows you to fetch reviews for a specific company/product within a given time range and outputs them into a structured JSON file.
+It allows scraping reviews for a given company within a specified time range and saves them into a structured JSON file.

-Key Features:
+Features:

+Accepts Company Name, Start Date, End Date, and Source as inputs.

-Scrape reviews from multiple sources
+Scrapes reviews from G2 and Capterra (bonus: TrustRadius).

-Handles pagination and "Load More" buttons
+Handles pagination / "Load More" buttons and lazy-loading of reviews.

-Supports lazy-loaded content

-Time-bounded scraping with start and end dates

-Saves structured JSON output including title, reviewer, date, rating, pros, cons, and more
+Saves output as a structured JSON file with fields like title, reviewer, date, rating, pros, cons, and description.

 🚀 Features

-Feature	Description
-Sources	G2, Capterra, TrustRadius (bonus)
+Scrape reviews from G2 and Capterra.

+Bonus: Scraping support for TrustRadius.

-Time-bounded	Collects reviews only within the given start & end date Structured Output	JSON with fields: title, reviewer, date, rating, pros, cons, problemsSolved, source Error Handling	Invalid company names, dates, or failed loads handled gracefully Bonus	TrustRadius scraping integrated
+Time-bounded scraping: Only collects reviews within the given start & end date.

+Structured JSON output including:

+title – Review title

+reviewer – Reviewer’s name (if available)

+date – Review date (standardized to YYYY-MM-DD)

+rating – Star rating (standardized to 1–5 scale)

+pros – Pros mentioned by the reviewer (if available)

+cons – Cons mentioned by the reviewer (if available)

+problemsSolved – Bonus field for Capterra / TrustRadius

+source – Review source (G2 / Capterra / TrustRadius)

 🛠️ Tech Stack

-Node.js v18+ – Official Docs
+Node.js (v18+) – Node.js Documentation

-Puppeteer – Headless browser automation (Docs
+Puppeteer – Headless browser automation (Puppeteer Docs )
-)

-date-fns – Date parsing & formatting (Docs
+date-fns – Date parsing & formatting (date-fns Docs
 )

 fs/promises – File system for JSON output